Bad Girl, Gone Good

 Chapter 3: Want it all.
 Have it all.

 And now for the best part: you can have it all!
-Dedicating to a cruelty-free, non-toxic lifestyle does not mean foregoing lust-worthy, effective beauty products.
-You don’t have to compromise on style or quality when you buy vegan fashion.
+Dedicating to a conscious, non-toxic lifestyle does not mean foregoing lust-worthy, effective beauty products.
+And buying vegan, sustainable fashion does not mean compromising on style or quality.
 You just have to know where to look!
 Hint: Check out the Wardrobe or Beauty posts here on The Purist Life.

 After years of personal research, trial-and-error, and kicking myself for not ever writing things down; I’ve realized it was time for a change.
 The Purist Life is my humble record of what I’ve learned along the way.
 And I want to share it all with you.

 My name is Natalie Christina.
-I’ve been vegetarian, by choice, for over 20 years.
+I’ve been vegetarian, by choice, for over 25 years.
 In 2017, I decided that I was ready to pursue a fully vegan lifestyle.
-When I’m not deep-diving into the green beauty community or vegan fashion blogs, I’m a full-time UX/UI designer and developer for a tech company.
-(Yes—I’m a massive nerd, loud and proud!) 💁 Get up-close-and-personal with me on Instagram, YouTube, Pinterest, and Twitter.
+When I’m not deep-diving into the green beauty or sustainable fashion, I’m a full-time UX/UI engineer for a tech company.
+(Yes—I’m a massive nerd, loud and proud!) 💁 You can also find me on Instagram, YouTube, Pinterest, and Twitter.